Do You Feel Conflict and Distance Between You and Your Partner?

 I/my partner don’t think talking to a stranger regarding our issues will help.

-When you and your spouse come in for the first time, you will simply be meeting me.
-It’s a chance to get over the sense that I am a ‘stranger’, as well as assess whether both of you feel I can support and hear you through difficult conversations.
-You can ask as many questions about my training, experience and possible strategies as you need to in order to feel safe.
+When you and your spouse come in for the first time, you will simply be meeting the counselor.
+It’s a chance to get over the sense that we are a ‘stranger’, as well as assess whether both of you feel your counselor will support and hear you through difficult conversations.
+You can ask as many questions about the clinician’s training, experience and possible strategies as you need to in order to feel safe.
 We get to know each other simply as people.

-I have found time and again that because I am not an ongoing observer in your life (the way a family member or friend is), I can bring a natural curiosity and unbiasedness to the conversation.
+We have found time and again that because the counselor is not an ongoing observer in your life (the way a family member or friend is), she can bring a natural curiosity and unbiasedness to the conversation.
 Often this allows both of you to see your situation through a new lens.
 This can lead to one or both of you getting “unstuck” from the dynamic that has not been working for either of you.
-Plus, I am trained to understand and intervene in many kinds of relationship dynamics.
-A significant part of my role is providing education and guidance to both of you on how to change and improve your emotional and communication patterns.
+Plus, we are trained to understand and intervene in many kinds of relationship dynamics.
+A significant part of the therapist’s role is to provide education and guidance to both of you on how to change and improve your emotional and communication patterns.

 We’ve tried counseling before and it didn’t work.